andaistvan/visualpoi/plugins/robo-gallery/readme.txt

 **Is it possible to change transparency of the gallery lightbox background ?**

 Yes, you can change gallery lightbox background transparency in gallery settings.
 Yes, you can change background color of the gallery lightbox.
 When you open gallery settings you can find there gallery lightbox settings block.
 When you open color selector for the gallery lightbox background you'll see there additional slider option for transparency value.

+**How to crop uploaded gallery image?**

+When you open gallery images manager you'll find there image edit mode where you can crop source image

+**How to make gallery with no space between thumbnails of the gallery?**

+If you wish to make section with gallery without spacing between thumbnails you need just set horizontal and vertical spacing to 0 in gallery thumbnails view options

 == Installation ==